Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

 and disciplined according to the following forms, depending on the
 severity: 1.
-Reprimand: applied to those who violate one of the following errors: arriving late at the prescribed time, not signing the examination papers or students\' scratch papers, not concentrating during the examination, or missing one examination session without a valid reason.
+Reprimand: applied to those who violate one of the following errors: arriving late at the prescribed time, not signing the examination papers or students' scratch papers, not concentrating during the examination, or missing one examination session without a valid reason.
 2. Warning: applied to those who violate one of the following errors: